Oikio/clean-architecture-fe/readme.md

 # Components
 Components can only use intents to interact with outer scope.
-Outer knowledge should only come from state or computedState steams
+Outer knowledge should only come from state or computedState streams
-Local state is appreciated especially if it's related to view.
+Local state is appreciated, if it's related to view.
 Components can be from any library, I will use React, but it's an implementation detail
 Reusable components should be in components folder, routes in routes folder

 # Gateways, services and etc.
-Should only be invoked with in useCases
+Should only be invoked in useCases
-Can create intents to invoke useCases
+Can use Intents to invoke useCases

 # Utils
 Pure functions, which can be grouped and used across the project

 # TODO:
-?
+!
+Fix circular dependency for state streams with rxjs-spy ?
 Add tools for useCases filtering
 Add proper logging tools  (Fix issue with double dispatching?)
-Fix HMR for RxJS
+Fix HMR for RxJS and react (https://github.com/gaearon/react-hot-loader  ?)
 Add state, usCases and enhancers factories
 Decide how dependant useCases should work with each other
 Think about combined state streams without business logic